jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 __*Procedure Interface Restrictions*__
 < >
-A procedure has an interface too, consisting of all public contents of the procedure: public objects (in, out or thru) and public procedures (clauses, calls and references), which can also be individually referenced and called.
+A procedure has an interface too, consisting of all public contents of the procedure: public objects (in, out or thru) and public procedures (nested procedures, calls and references), which can also be individually referenced and called.

 The interface source for a procedure cannot be an object symbol.
 Also: a procedure cannot have multiple interfaces.
 The effect of allowing these things can be imagined, but the usefulness of these structural possibilities is slim, while it might add a lot more rules to the Symbol Language.